carry0987/Linux-Script/book_source/K3s/Longhorn.md

 After installing Longhorn, you can configure it to suit your specific storage needs.
 Longhorn automatically provides a storage class named `longhorn`, which you can use to create PersistentVolumeClaims (PVCs).

+**Replica Setting Warning:**

+- The UI's setting for replica is for UI created volume.
+- The default number of replicas when creating the volume from Longhorn UI.
+For Kubernetes, update the `numberOfReplicas` in the StorageClass.
+- Kubernetes doesn't allow modify the parameter of the storage class.
+So you can create another storage class with Longhorn as driver, and set replica count to 1 on that.
+- It's not recommended to modify the default storage class since it might cause issues during the upgrade.

 To define a PVC using Longhorn, create a YAML file:

 ```yaml